Google Cloud

 }

-# Copy wav files
+# Copy function

-for (folder in ADRIFT_deployments) {
+for (file in good_files) {

 while (is_weekday(Sys.time()) & !is_after_hours(Sys.time())) {